ian-fisher-developer/qt-qml/README.md

    Shows/hides the synchronized controls based on mouse proximity -- this exercise gets to the fluid, animated features particularly suited to QML.

-6. Styling
+6. Night-Vision Style

-   IN PROGRESS: Adds some styling to the defaults.
+   Adds styling to the transient-controls -- some GUIs require heavily muted displays, helping preserve human-eye night vision.

 ## Configuration